 Hurricanes and other tropical cyclones can severely impact human health in United States (US) communities, as shown in several long-term national studies (Rappaport 2000, 2014; Rappaport and Blanchard 2016; Czajkowski and Kennedy 2010; Czajkowski et al. 2011; Moore and Dixon 2012).
 These studies characterize tropical cyclone health impacts using fatality data aggregated in large part from disaster-related mortality ascertainment and surveillance conducted by agencies like the US Centers for Disease Control and Prevention, the US National Weather Service, and local vital statistics departments.
 These fatality data are based on case-by-case ascertainment: identifying and characterizing deaths for which there is a clear link with a disaster,through death certificate coding or other indicators (Rocha et al. 2017).

 For several types of climate-related disasters—including heat waves, floods, and wildfires—such research has been richly supplemented by studies that estimate community-wide excess mortality and morbidity associated with the disaster (e.g., Anderson and Bell 2010; Son et al. 2012; Haikerwal et al. 2015; Liu et al. 2017; Milojevic et al. 2017).
 These studies, which typically use time series or case-crossover designs, compare the community-wide rate of a health outcome during a disaster to rates during comparable non-disaster periods.
 While such studies cannot attribute specific cases (e.g., a specific death) to a disaster, they can quantify the community-wide change in health risk during disasters and capture impacts that might be missed or underestimated with traditional disaster-related mortality ascertainment and surveillance.
-In many cases, these studies analyze multi-year, multi-community data, allowing them to estimate average associations over many disasters and to explore how a disaster’s characteristics, or the characteristics of the community it hits, modify associated health risks (e.g., Anderson and Bell 2010; Son et al. 2012; Liu et al. 2017).
+In many cases, these studies analyze multi-year, multi-community data, allowing them to estimate average associations over many disasters and to explore how a disaster’s characteristics, or the characteristics of the affected communities, modify associated health risks (e.g., Anderson and Bell 2010; Son et al. 2012; Liu et al. 2017).
 Some studies have begun to use this approach to study the health impacts of tropical cyclones, including several studies of Hurricane Maria (e.g., Santos-Lozada and Howard 2018; Santos-Burgoa et al. 2018), Hurricane Sandy (e.g., Kim et al. 2016; Mongin et al. 2017; Swerdel et al. 2014), and the 2004 hurricane season in Florida (McKinney et al. 2011).
 However, to expand this approach to longer time periods and larger sets of communities, researchers must be able to assess exposure to tropical cyclones consistently and comparably across storms, years, and communities.

 The National Hurricane Center (NHC) publishes a “Best Tracks” dataset that is considered the gold standard for Atlantic-basin tropical cyclone tracks.
 It records the central position of a tropical cyclone every six hours, as well as the storm’s minimum central pressure and maximum sustained surface wind.
 These data are openly available through the revised Atlantic hurricane database (HURDAT2), a post-storm assessment that incorporates data from several sources, including satellite data and, when available, aircraft reconnaissance data (Landsea and Franklin 2013; Jarvinen and Caso 1978).
 With these data, it is straightforward to measure a storm’s direct path, and so to measure whether a community was on or within a certain distance of that central track.
 Some previous epidemiologic studies have done this to assess exposure to a tropical storm (e.g., Currie and Rossin-Slater 2013; Kinney et al. 2008; Caillouët et al. 2008), and this method can be applied consistently across years and communities for large-scale studies.